 Namche to Tengboche

 From Namche, you will reach Dingboche on this day which is at the elevation of 12,687 ft/3867 m.
 Thus you will have gained the elevation of 1397 ft / 427 m.
 You will cover a distance of 9.2 Km and it takes about 4-5 hours to complete the trek.
 You will spend the rest of the night and day at Tengboche.

 Tengboche to Dingboche

-From Tengboche, you will trek to Dingboche which is at the elevation of 14469 ft / 4410 m.
+From Tengboche, you will trek to Dingboche which is at an elevation of 14469 ft / 4410 m.
 You will gain an elevation of 1,772 ft / 540 m when you reach Dingboche.
-You cover the distance of 10.8 Km and it takes about 4 hours to complete the trek.
+You cover a distance of 10.8 Km and it takes about 4 hours to complete the trek.
 You will stay overnight at Dingboche.
 The next day also will be an acclimatization day at Dingboche.
 Thus you will not cover any distance or gain altitude.
 However, you will hike to the nearby ridges and come back to Dingboche to spend the night.

 Dingboche to Lobuche

 You will then head towards Lobuche from Dingboche which is at the elevation of 16142 ft / 4920 m.
 You will have gained an altitude of 1673 ft/ 510 m.
 You will cover a distance of 6.6 Km and it takes about 4-5 hours to complete the trek.